PiotrekGa/pruned-cv/README.md

 It's components may be used as a standalone methods or as a part of hyperparameter optimization frameworks like Hyperopt or Optuna.

-It proved to be over two times faster than Scikit-Learn GridSearchCV yielding the same results.
+It proved to be over two and two and a half times faster than Scikit-Learn GridSearchCV and RandomizedSearchCV respectively yielding the same results.

 ## Motivation